esh22nika/DPDP_compliance/README.md

 ## Overview

-Hackverse - DPDP is a centralized application designed to help organizations comply with the Digital Personal Data Protection (DPDP) Act, 2023.
+DPDP is a centralized application designed to help organizations comply with the Digital Personal Data Protection (DPDP) Act, 2023.
 The toolkit provides a streamlined process to check, update, and generate privacy policies, ensuring compliance with legal requirements and data protection best practices.

 ## Features